-The repeated request to have his mother present whilst he was being questioned was refused and, crucially, the police did not caution Stefan Kiszko until long after they had decided he was the prime – and indeed only – suspect.
+The repeated request to have Charlotte present whilst he was being questioned was refused and, crucially, the police did not caution the grossly immature Stefan Kiszko until long after they had decided he was the prime – and indeed only – suspect.
 He ultimately “confessed” after being told he could go home to his mother if he did so.

-Holland was later to achieve notoriety in the Yorkshire Ripper investigation after which he was demoted following an internal inquiry.
-He was also one of the senior investigators on another of the greatest miscarriages of justices of modern times, Judith Ward, wrongly convicted of the M62 IRA coach bomb murders after a similarly brutalising interrogation.
-When he retired in 1988, Holland viewed the conviction of both Stefan Kiszko and of Judith Ward as being “among his finest hours during his 35 years in the police force”.
+Holland was later to achieve notoriety in the Yorkshire Ripper investigation, after which he was demoted following an internal inquiry.
+He was also one of the senior investigators on another of the greatest miscarriages of justices of modern times, Judith Ward, wrongly convicted of the M62 IRA coach bomb murders, after a similarly brutalising interrogation.
+When he retired in 1988, Holland viewed the convictions of both Stefan Kiszko and of Judith Ward as being “among his finest hours during his 35 years in the police force”.

-It is over 40 years since Stefan, an Inland Revenue clerk with the mental and emotional age of a 12-year-old, was found guilty at Leeds Crown Court by a jury directed by Judge Sir Hugh Park; and 20 years since he died, like his father, of a heart attack after an all too brief taste of freedom.
-He was just 41 years of age.
+It is over 40 years since Stefan, an Inland Revenue clerk with the mental and emotional age of a 12-year-old, was found guilty at Leeds Crown Court by a jury directed by Judge Sir Hugh Park; and 20 years since he died, like his father, of a heart attack, after an all too brief taste of freedom.
+He was just 41 years of age, mentally and physically broken.
 His beloved mother, of Slovenian descent, died a few months later.
 Charlotte had buried her husband, Ukrainian-born Ivan Kiszko, in a Halifax cemetery after he dropped dead at Stefan’s feet in 1970 following a heart attack.

 Also, as a symptom of his condition, Stefan Kiszko would have been physically incapable of the sex crime of which he was convicted.
 A crucial fact which was never disclosed to his defence team at the time of the trial.